 Glucose-6-phosphodiesterase deficiency (a hereditary metabolic disorder affecting red blood cells) or

 Hemoglobin-M disease (a hereditary metabolic disorder affecting red blood cells) or

 NADH-methemoglobin reductase deficiency (a hereditary metabolic disorder affecting red blood cells) or

 Pyruvate-kinase deficiency (a hereditary metabolic disorder affecting red blood cells)—Use with caution.
 May increase the risk of developing a serious side effect called methemoglobinemia.

 Heart disease or

-Large sores, broken skin, or severe injury at the area of application—The chance of side effects may be increased.
+Large sore, broken skin, or injury at the place of application or

 Smokers—Use with caution.
 May cause side effects to become worse.